-Over 68 million people don't have access to adequate sanitation in Pakistan, more than half of the population.
+Over 78.9 million people don't have access to decent toilets in Pakistan, almost half of the population.
 As a result, over 19,000 children under the age of five die every year from diarrhoeal diseases caused by unsafe water and poor sanitation and hygiene.

 WaterAid works with our local partners in Pakistan to implement simple, fit-for-purpose technologies, such as rainwater harvesting.
 We support service providers and communities to make their facilities more resilient to flooding and other natural disasters, so that improvements in access to safe water and sanitation last.

 We raise awareness among communities of the links between good hygiene practices like handwashing and health, and encourage people to build and use proper toilets.
 Our work in schools is an effective way of spreading these messages and changing the lives of future generations.

 We coordinate our efforts with the national Government and local authorities to develop effective policies and action plans.
 We also engage the media to highlight the issues and campaign for people’s basic human rights to safe water and sanitation.

 In Pakistan last year we reached:

 Watch this short film to find out more:

 Working in both rural areas and urban slums in Pakistan, we have supported communities for two decades.